avalur/avalur/README.md

 ### Hi, I'm Alex 👋

-I have diverse experience in science, industry and organization of educational projects.
-I love machine learning and working with people.
+Project Manager and Data Scientist with 7+ years of experience in data science, analysis, and educational programs for the IT industry.

-- **Associate Professor and head of the educational program in «Data Science»** at [St Petersburg State University](https://math-cs.spbu.ru/en/), Department of Mathematics and Computer Science
+- **Associate Professor and Head of the educational program in «Data Science»** at [St Petersburg State University](https://math-cs.spbu.ru/en/), Department of Mathematics and Computer Science
 - **Academic Programs Manager** at [Yandex Data School](https://github.com/yandexdataschool)
 - **ex-data scientist** at [Yandex](https://github.com/yandex)